Articles in this section

 • VAN subscription tiers based on usage

-**A trading partner is with whom you conduct business, such as a vendor or customer.
+**A trading partner is an entity with whom you conduct business, such as a vendor or customer.

-As per the above table, the below image shows a B2B Manager subscription with an Expert tier and add-ons.
+As shown in the table above, the image below illustrates a B2B Manager subscription with an Expert tier and add-ons.

 Add_ons.png